thisismetis/Metis_Fundamentals/cloud_computing/README.md

 **Google Cloud**

 Pros:

--$300 dollars of free credits for new users
+ - $300 dollars of free credits for new users
--More accessible / user-friendly interface than AWS
+ - More accessible / user-friendly interface than AWS

 Cons:

--Not yet as much of an industry standard as AWS
+  - Not yet as much of an industry standard as AWS
--Not permanently free like Colab
+  - Not permanently free like Colab

 **AWS**

 Pros:
--Industry standard with huge market share, making AWS experience likely to be particularly in demand
+  - Industry standard with huge market share, making AWS experience likely to be particularly in demand

 Cons:
--Expensive, no free credits
+  - Expensive, no free credits
--Less accessible / user-friendly interface than GCP; those with strong DevOps skills will feel more comfortable
+  - Less accessible / user-friendly interface than GCP; those with strong DevOps skills will feel more comfortable

+**Google Colab**

+Pros:

+  - Permanently free, including GPU access
+  - Very user friendly

+Cons:

+  - Computing and storage resources available are much more limited than GCP proper or AWS.
+  - Fairly aggressively CPU and time constrained